Burton AK 2L Stagger Snowboard Jacket Review

 The Burton AK 2L Stagger Jacket is one of those jackets that sit’s at the top of the snowboard industry when it comes to lightly insulated technical shells.
 There are many companies out there that make very good technical shells out there but there are only a few companies that cater to snowboarders.
-The Burton AK line is right up there with Acteryx and the other ski centric companies and we are happy to see it.
+The Burton AK line is right up there with Arcteryx and the other ski-centric companies and we are happy to see it.

 Size Tried: Large